Telehealth Services for Residents in Texas & 30 + PSYPACT States Authority to Practice Interjurisdictional Telepsychology (APIT)

 Come Rest Your Wings

-I am a licensed psychologist (TX38944 | APIT12721) passionate about providing individual therapy to BIPOC professionals along with other intersecting identities seeking support for life transitions, intersectional identity development, relationships, and societal impact of trauma.
+I am a licensed psychologist (TX38944 | APIT12721) passionate about providing individual therapy to AAPI & BIPOC professionals along with other intersecting identities seeking support for life transitions, identity development, relationships, and generational trauma.

 How I Help Others